Compare Top Rated Cordless Impact Wrenches

 4. What is this tool suited for?

 This tool can be used for car repair and maintenance.
 It may also be used around the home at the lower setting but care must be taken to avoid damage.
-This is a solid impact wrench for mechanics that are looking for unrestricted movement while working in and around tight areas.
+This is a solid high torque cordless wrench for mechanics that are looking for unrestricted movement while working in and around tight areas.

-What’s our thoughts on Milwaukee’s cordless Impact wrench?
+What’s our thoughts on Milwaukee’s cordless Impact wrench kit?

 Top Cordless Wrench Questions and Answers: